 Dedicated hosting is very flexible.
 It’s certainly not just for websites - you can use it for all kinds of business tasks.
 For instance:

 - Hosting busy, complex websites.
 A single dedicated hosting package has enormous capacity.
-If you run a really popular online shop, an online forum that gets heavy traffic or a custom-built website that uses a big database, dedicated hosting may be the only reliable way to get the capacity you need.
+If you run a really popular online shop, a blog that gets heavy traffic or a custom-built website that uses a big database, dedicated hosting may be the only reliable way to get the capacity you need.

 - Running hosted applications.
 Dedicated hosting can do everything a server in your business can.
 So you can use it to run your business email, host your intranet, run your accounting system, handle your customer relationship management system – whatever you like!

 - Web and application development.
-If you’re developing software or websites in your company, a dedicated server gives you an environment where your software developers can work and test their projects.
+If your business develops software or websites, a dedicated server gives you an environment where your software developers can work and test their projects securely.
 They’ll know best what they need – it may be that virtual server hosting is good enough.

 If you’re unsure whether dedicated hosting is right for your business, consult your own IT supplier before making any purchase.